aj-tap/aj-tap.github.io/_tabs/about.md

 Hello, I'm Aj, an Autodidact Learner exploring into Computer Science and Philosophy.
 From childhood tinkering with computers and games, my curiosity evolved into a passion for cybersecurity.

-This website offers resources, security blogs, and articles.
 It's important to note that the opinions expressed here are solely mine—this platform serves as a personal exploration.
 This website will include resources, security blogs, and articles.

 ## Badges